joce1ynn/README-generator-Node-js/README.md

 ## Contribution
 Made by Wenwen Tian

-## Test Instructions
-To run tests for this application, you can run the following command:
-`npm run test`

 ## Questions?
 Please feel free to contact me if you need any further information: